 The Company has in place a Policy on Related Party Transactions and a Framework for the purpose of assessing the basis of determining the arm's length price of relevant transactions.
-The said policy and the framework are subject to the review by the Board of Directors from time to time.
 The Related Party Transactions Policy is posted on the Company's website.
 The web-link to access the said policy is as follows: